dvdl16/github2todoist/README.md

 ## Deployment

-There is a github action that will deploy the latest version to Cloufdflare
+There is a github action that will deploy the latest version to Cloudflare